francesyuen/hololive-superchat-analysis/README.md

 ### To not rely on superchats as a key revenue source
 - No significant growth in total superchat revenue
 - No consistent increase in superchat volume or unique donators
+- High variability in superchat donations for each vtuber
 - High variability in superchat donations per stream

 These insights suggest that Hololive may achieve greater revenue growth by exploring other monetization channels, such as merchandise sales and live events, rather than focusing heavily on superchats.